pedalferrous/analytic-script/README.md

     said cell.
 Final output give numerical information on traversal of space.

 ### propagate:
-  * this is the workhorse method of the heuristic search algorithm. all methods called via this method (save `evaluateCells`) will be described in short for now, and given full entries later.
+  * this is the workhorse method of the heuristic search algorithm.
+All methods called via this method (save `evaluateCells`) will be described in short for now, and given full entries later.
 They will not in standard cases need alteration, serving primarily as helpers.